Romeo and Juliet (1954 film): Critical

 Critics responded to the film as a piece of cinema (its visuals were especially admired in Italy, where it was filmed) but not as a performance of Shakespeare's play: Robert Hatch in The Nation said "We had come to see a play... perhaps we should not complain that we were shown a sumptuous travelogue", and Time′s reviewer added that "Castellani's Romeo and Juliet is a fine film poem...
 Unfortunately it is not Shakespeare's poem!"

+Box office

 Commercially response to the film was underwhelming.
 One journalist described it as the "unchallenged flop of the year".